 Transport for Wales Trains

-Transport for Wales operates the Wales and Borders franchise, having taken over from Arriva Trains Wales in October 2018 and is due to run these services for 15 years.
+Transport for Wales operates the Wales and Borders franchise.
+They took this over from Arriva Trains Wales in October 2018 and will run these services for 15 years.

-The operator runs trains all across Wales and its borders, with regular services between local towns and also across larger cities, operating at 247 stations in total.
+The operator runs trains all across Wales and its borders; with regular services between local towns and also across larger cities.
+They operate at 247 stations in total.

-Large improvements are due on Transport for Wales trains, with WiFi on more trains, increased Sunday services and also the introduction of completely new trains.
+Extensive improvements are due on Transport for Wales trains.
+There will be WiFi on more trains, increased Sunday services, and also the introduction of entirely new trains.

 Transport for Wales Train Map

-If you aren’t decided on where to travel with Transport for Wales, our train map can help.
-You may want to travel between the cities of Cardiff, Birmingham and Manchester, or take more local routes to Prestatyn and Rhyl.
+If you haven’t decided where to travel with Transport for Wales, our train map can help.
+You could travel to the cities of Cardiff, Birmingham or Manchester.
+Alternatively, you can take local routes to Prestatyn and Rhyl.

 Click on the Image and Zoom In to have a better view...